knapply/data-carpentry/docs/1-basics.md

 #> [1] 3 3 3 3 3
 ```

-That's probably not what you expected, but R threw a `warning()` to tell us something seems wrong.
+That's probably not what you expected and R gives us a `warning()` to tell us something seems wrong.

 R let's us get away with a lot of things it shouldn't, which includes